ouya/docs/content-review-guidelines.md

 * **Store**: The review team recommends the game uses an in-game store.
 The review team requires that the in-game store functions properly.

 * **Sound**: The review team recommends the game uses stereo sound.
-Music and sound is required to stop playing if the game is paused when switching back to the `Cortex TV` launcher.
+Music and sound is required to stop playing if the game is paused when switching back to the `Cortex` launcher.

-* **Touchpad**: The review team requires `Cortex TV` games should not have any references to touchpad interaction.
+* **Touchpad**: The review team requires `Cortex` games should not have any references to touchpad interaction.
 There should be no touchpad elements in menus or in game.

 * **Tutorial**: The review team recommends that the game initially starts with a tutorial about the different game modes in the game.